Safe Working Solutions, Working At Height Specialists

 FAQ

-Most frequent questions and answers about Edge Protection System
+Most frequent questions and answers about Edge Protection Systems.

 We use temporary edge protection systems as the first line of defence to secure the open edges in construction sites and buildings to prevent the fall of workers or object from height.
 In general for EU and OSHA standards indicate that fall protection is required when working above a free fall distance of 2.0m (6 feet (1.8 m) as per OSHA).
 However, most regulations will require the user to have fall protection from a height that may cause injury.
 Consideration and priority must be given to collective and passive fall prevention systems for the selection of fall protection systems when working at height.